sf-master/record-replay-documentation/docs/form-completion.md

 # Form Completion

-We are introducing a new solution for capturing form completion, removing the need for manual integration of the complete session API.
+Form completion refers to capturing the event when a user successfully submits a form.
+We are introducing a new solution to handle this automatically, removing the need for manual integration of the complete session API.

 ## Description